noir-lang/noir/docs/docs/reference/smart_contract_reference/dependencies.md

 ---
-title: Dependencies
+title: Importing Aztec.nr
 sidebar_position: 4
 ---

-On this page you will find information about Aztec.nr dependencies and up-to-date paths for use in your `Nargo.toml`.
+On this page you will find information about Aztec.nr libraries and up-to-date paths for use in your `Nargo.toml`.

 ## Aztec